Working from home has changed the real estate game and represents a lifestyle shift that many have fully embraced.

 What Are the Record Mortgage Rate Lows?

 Mortgage rates have plummeted, hitting low after low throughout 2020.
-In July the average rate for a 30-year fixed mortgage dropped to record-hitting 2.98%.
-In August it dumped further, to reach a new record low of 2.88%.
+On December 31, 2020, the average rate for a 30-year fixed mortgage dropped to record-hitting 2.67%.
+On January 7, it dumped further, to reach a new record low of 2.65%.

-September slid to an even lower record at 2.86% for the 30-year loan.
-That’s not all: 15 year fixed mortgage rates are even lower, hovering under 2.50%.
+That’s not all: 15 year fixed mortgage rates are even lower, hovering at 2.16%.
 Could mortgage rates go even lower?

 Who Controls Interest Rates?